spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 `Annotation` and `Output` classes, respectively.
 The `Annotation("<token:word>")` specifies that the function requires the `<token:word>` annotation as input, while `Output("<token>:sbx_uppercase.upper")` specifies that the function will produce the `<token>:sbx_uppercase.upper` annotation as output.

+For every `Output` parameter, make sure to include a short description of the output annotation, one sentence long, as shown in the example.

 Sparv functions are not meant to be called directly by you or by other Sparv functions.
 Instead, they are registered with the Sparv pipeline when the module is imported.
 Sparv then calls them as needed, based on the pipeline's dependency